microsoft/restler-fuzzer/docs/user-guide/Compiling.md

 * RESTler will generate new files `grammar.py`, `grammar.json`, `dict.json`, and logs from the compiler in this sub-directory.
 A brief diagnostic will be given in the console.

 The following describes all available inputs and configuration options for the compiler.

 ### Required inputs

-1. A Swagger/OpenAPI specification in JSON format.
+1. A Swagger/OpenAPI specification in JSON or YAML format.

    Several specifications may be included, and the grammar will be a union of all specifications.